Maintaining Painted Surfaces: Long-Term Care and Touch-Up Tips

 Cleaning Painted Walls

-Gently wipe down painted walls with a damp, soft cloth to remove surface dirt and stains.
-For stuck-on debris, you can use a mild detergent and warm water.
-Be sure to rinse well with water to remove any remaining soap residue.
-Avoid using abrasive cleaners, strong detergents and solvents like lacquer thinner or acetone which can damage the paint finish.
+Gently wipe walls with a damp cloth to remove dirt and stains.
+For tougher spots, use mild detergent and warm water, then rinse thoroughly.
+Avoid harsh cleaners, solvents, or acetone that could damage the finish.

 Waxing and Sealing

-In high-traffic areas like trim, doors and cabinets, a coat of wax or sealant can help protect the paint and make cleaning easier.
-Apply wax or sealant as directed, buffing to a soft shine.
-Reapply as needed, typically once a year or so.
+In high-traffic areas like trim, doors, and cabinets, applying a wax or sealant can add protection and make cleaning easier.
+Buff to a soft shine and reapply once a year as needed.

 Spot Priming